SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/threatlookup.md

 ```
 ### Format timestamp results

-Timestamps for the following response fields return results as an integer in Unix time (also known as *epoch time*):
+Timestamps for the following response fields return results as an integer because they use Unix time (also known as *epoch time*):
 * `_threatlookup.imported`
 * `_threatlookup.valid_from`
 * `_threatlookup.valid_until`
 * `_threatlookup.updated`

-If you use these response fields in your log search, to convert the timestamp results to a readable output, you must format it in the search itself.
+To convert the timestamp results to a readable output, you must format it in the search itself with `formatDate`.
 For example:

 ```
+_index=sec_record*
+| threatlookup source="mysource" device_ip
 | formatDate(_threatlookup.valid_until, "yyyy-MM-dd'T'HH:mm:ss.SSS'Z'") as valid_until
 ```